*All links are underlined, click on them to see them.

 For more amazing natural hairstyles, see the hairstyles section of the blog.

 These are just 5 ways to get a fabulous twist out!
-Try them out and use the hash tag #glamnaturalfriday on instagram or send me a DM @theglamnatural to show off your hair and be featured here on Fridays as a glam natural.
+Try them out and let me know how it goes.

 How do you do your twist outs?